 Even if it doesn’t look like a big deal -and something tells me that the three hundred lucky guys who bought all individually numbered pieces within the first 24 hours weren’t particularly disappointed either-, this is why I prefer to call it an “homage to” rather than a “re-issue of” the original model.

-The setting/winding crown is on a smaller size, but offers good grip.
-The only problem that I see here is that, protruding from the side of the case by some 1/10th of an inch, the crown isn’t adequately protected from an accidental bump, although, being a screw-down one, it probably won’t transfer the shock to the movement itself, which is a relief.
+The setting/winding crown is on a smaller size but offers a good grip.
+The only problem that I see here is that protruding from the side of the case by some 1/10th of an inch, the crown isn’t adequately protected from an accidental bump, although, being a screw-down one, it probably won’t transfer the shock to the movement itself, which is a relief.

 These days the ETA 2472 calibers are in short supply while serious independent watchmakers still have plenty of perfectly good ETA 2824-2 movements lying in their storage facilities just waiting to be re-finished, oiled, cased, and sold at a nice premium.

 Some of them, like the one DOXA decided to use here, even have a stock of COSC-certified chronometer-grade versions of the calibers that seem to be the perfect choice for this particular homage: with the mechanism featuring the same casing diameter as the older engine, the stainless steel case of the new watch fits the caliber like the proverbial glove.
 What’s even more important, it allowed the Swiss watchmaker to leave the proportions of the dial virtually intact (see below.)